-Affinity agreements: The university's relationships with Nationwide Insurance (2014), Huntington (2012) and J. America (2012) have generated more than $139 million in support for the university, as well as internship opportunities for students and other benefits.
+Affinity agreements: The university's relationships with Huntington (2012) and other partners have generated more than $139 million in support for the university, as well as internship opportunities for students and other benefits.

 Ohio State has generated more than $2 billion in recent years to our academic mission through innovative funding approaches.

 These funds are supporting student scholarships, faculty positions, teaching excellence and other key priorities.